DWI Definition and Implications for 2024

 In this case, the DWI meaning applies only to alcohol intoxication, while DUI refers to drug or alcohol intoxication or a combination of the two.

-Depending on your state, you may face both DWI and criminal drug charges if charged with a DUI.
-However, some states use DUI and DWI interchangeably.
 So, if you’re facing charges for driving while intoxicated, get in touch with a lawyer who can help you better understand the auto insurance laws in your state and the legal options available to you.

 Free Auto Insurance Comparison